iot-lab-kiit/ipl-gallery/README.md

 3.Decide the best suiting sub-category for your component under basic or advanced

-4.Go to string.xml file and add the name and the corresponding icon.
+4.Go to < > file and add the name and the corresponding icon.

 5.Create the fragment with a demo of the component and the related codes as done in other fragments.

-6.Send us a Pull Request discribing about the component you have added.
+6.Send us a Pull Request describing about the component you have added.

-`Note -` Adding a component that is alreade listed in the app with minor changes is not allowed.
+`Note -` Adding a component that is already listed in the app with minor changes is not allowed.

 <a name="tasks"></a>
 ## Choose from these Tasks